-The U.S.'s infant mortality rate has declined by more than 90 percent since the turn of the twentieth century.
-Even so, in 2010, the U.S. ranked 27th in infant mortality among selected industrialized societies, and racial/ethnic, socioeconomic, and geographic disparities in rates persist across the country.
-To accelerate infant mortality declines and to address disparities in rates, the U.S. Department of Health Resources and Services Administration (HRSA), the Association of Maternal and Child Health Programs (AMCHP) and other partner agencies and organizations recently launched a public-private Collaborative Improvement and Innovation Network (CoIIN) across all ten Health and Human Services regions in the country.
-The CoIIN affords opportunities for participants to engage in interstate learning via learning networks with one another, share best practices and lessons learned, draw on the knowledge of topical experts, and tracks progress of common objectives.
+The U.S.'s infant mortality rate has declined by more than 90 percent since the turn of the twentieth century.6 Even so, in 2010, the U.S. ranked 27th in infant mortality among selected industrialized societies,7 and racial/ethnic, socioeconomic, and geographic disparities in rates persist across the country.8 To accelerate infant mortality declines and to address disparities in rates, the U.S. Department of Health Resources and Services Administration (HRSA), the Association of Maternal and Child Health Programs (AMCHP) and other partner agencies and organizations recently launched a public-private Collaborative Innovation and Improvement Network (CoIIN) in regions IV, V, and VI.9 The CoIIN affords opportunities for participants to engage in interstate learning with one another, share best practices and lessons learned, draw on the knowledge of topical experts, and tracks progress of common objectives.
 Additionally, the CoIIN employs quality improvement (QI) principles and methods to ensure that actions are taken to produce measurable improvements and outcomes.
-The CoIIN began in regions IV and VI in 2012, and expanded to region V states in 2013 to address some of the most pronounced racial and ethnic infant mortality differentials in the country.
-(FIGURE 1).
+In 2013, Minnesota joined the five other states in Region V- Illinois, Indiana, Michigan, Ohio, and Wisconsin - to launch a regional CoIIN to focus on four priority areas chosen by the states to address some of the most pronounced racial and ethnic infant mortality differentials in the country.

 HRSA and partner organizations rolled out a national CoIIN across all ten regions in February 2015, and all participating states will be given an opportunity to focus on at least three of the six strategy areas prioritized by the ten regions.
-The six national CollN priority areas are:

-- 1. Safe Sleep

-- 2. Smoking Cessation

-- 3. Preconception/Interconception Health

-- 4. Prevention of Preterm and Early Births

-- 5. Perinatal Regionalization

-- 6. Social Determinants of Health

-With the exception of the Perinatal Regionalization learning collaborative, MDH plans to participate in the remaining five workgroups.
+The six national CoIIN priority areas are: (1) Safe Sleep; (2) Smoking Cessation (3) Preconception Health/Interconception Health; (4) Prevention of Preterm and Early Births; (5) Perinatal Regionalization; and (6) Social Determinants of Health.
+With the exception of the Perinatal Regionalization learning collaborative, MDH plans to participate in the remaining five networks.

 As with the federal government and its national partners, Minnesota has long recognized the importance of eliminating racial and ethnic disparities in infant mortality as a major public health priority, and has implemented numerous programmatic and policy efforts over the years to improve birth outcomes and reduce infant mortality.
-For example, Minnesota Milestones, a thirty-year plan first introduced in 1991, identifies infant mortality as an important barometer of population health and monitors its performance among 70 progress indicators.
-More recently, the Eliminating Health Disparities Initiative (EHDI), a joint long-term policy initiative of the Minnesota Legislature and MDH, enacted in 2001, established a goal of a 50 percent reduction in the infant mortality rate between communities of color and American Indians as compared to Whites by 2010.
+For example, Minnesota Milestones, a thirty-year plan first introduced in 1991, identifies infant mortality as an important barometer of population health and monitors its performance among 70 progress indictors.10 More recently, the Eliminating Health Disparities Initiative (EHDI), a joint long-term policy initiative of the Minnesota Legislature and MDH, enacted in 2001, established a goal of a 50 percent reduction in the infant mortality rate between communities of color and American Indians as compared to Whites by 2010.2 Although \$5.5 million dollars in community grants have been awarded by the EHDI since 2001 to reduce infant mortality, primarily to organizations serving the African American and American Indian populations, and progress has been made, we have yet to achieve the infant mortality reduction goal (Table 1).11 This suggests that additional efforts combined with a new approach are needed to further accelerate infant mortality declines in these populations.